ml-patterns/ml-patterns/library/Box Volume Estimation on Packaging Line.md

 ### Solution

 The 3D camera is positioned above the production conveyor.
 It takes a depth map of a box and its contents.
 Anomalies and noise are then removed from the image.
-The neural network deployed to Nvidia Jetson uses a depth map to calculate the dimensions of a box, as well as the volume of its contents.
+The neural network deployed to Nvidia Jetson Xavier uses a depth map to calculate the dimensions of a box, as well as the volume of its contents.
 Based on the data obtained, the required filler volume is calculated.

 ### Technologies used: